aswinidevcareer-pixel/prompt-processing-assignment/README.md

 - **Cold path** → dynamically groups prompts by model and sends large, optimal batches (last 1 sec) to the `/batch` endpoint for maximum throughput and cost efficiency.

 All model calls pass through a **global Redis + Lua token bucket** that atomically enforces exact RPM/TPM limits per model, performs weighted model selection, and applies quota changes instantly without restarts.
 Once the model responds, the worker updates PostgreSQL and commits the Kafka offset, guaranteeing exactly-once processing.

+The `PUT /model-config/{model_id}` endpoint is used to update the full configuration of a model, replacing its current settings.

 ### Pseudocode for key/important parts:
 #### Python Pseudocode